-By examining successful case studies, analysing emerging practices, and considering the perspectives of stakeholders, this study seeks to identify strategies for improving the harmonization, adaptability, and enforcement of international laws for animal welfare.
-Through this paper the researcher would like to support the eminent animal law scholar's David Favre's idea to revive the proposal of adopting the international convention for the Protection of Animals (ICPA)" This legal tool will be a benefit to all people who are working tirelessly for animal protection.
-And, it will be uniform in nature.
+Through this paper the researcher

+would like to support the eminent

+animal law scholar's David Favre's

+idea to revive the proposal of

+convention for the Protection of

+Animals (ICPA)" This legal tool

+will be a benefit to all people who

+are working tirelessly for animal

+protection.
+And, it will be uniform in

+international

+the

+adopting

+nature.